A topic from the subject of Thermodynamics in Chemistry.

 Key Points

-• The second law of thermodynamics states that the entropy of an isolated system always increases over time.
+• The second law of thermodynamics dictates that the total entropy of an isolated system tends to increase over time.

 Entropy and Disorder Experiment